 4. When and how can I purchase Disney Genie+?

 If you want to have Genie+ for your entire trip, you will be able to purchase it in advance.
-Exact details aren’t available yet, but this is likely to be at the time you purchase tickets, as was the case with MaxPass.
+Exact details aren’t available yet, but this is likely to be at the time you purchase tickets or as an add on to an existing ticket or package, as was the case with MaxPass.

 If you want to purchase Disney Genie+ for only some days of your Disneyland trip, you can purchase day-by-day on your smartphone in the Disneyland app.
 Sales start at midnight before each day.